WebDollar/Node-WebDollar/README.md

 # To do:

 1. Pool Mining
-2. Exchange
-3. Multi-sig with Schnorr Signatures
+2. Multi-sig with Schnorr Signatures

 # Materials to learn